One day, I lost two virtual machines on our DR environment after a storage vMotion.

 Other file systems don't store hashes and don't check for data corruption so they just trust the storage layer.
 It may take a while before you find out that data is corrupted.

 I performed a storage vMotion of this secondary disk towards different datastores and then ran a 'zfs scrub' to track down any corruption.
-This worked better than expected: the scrub would hang if the drive was corrupted by the storage vMotion.
-It required a full virtual machine reboot, a format of the affected drive and another 'dd' to fill it up to 40 gigabytes for the next test.
+This worked better than expected: the scrub command would hang if the drive was corrupted by the storage vMotion.
+The test virtual machine required a reboot and a reformat of the secondary hard drive with ZFS as the previous file system, including data got corrupted.

 After performing a storage vMotion on the drive in different directions, from different datastores to other datastores slowly a pattern emerged.